This Plan has been prepared by the Friends of Easter Craiglockhart Hill.

 There are many different habitats within the Local Nature Reserve each requiring specific micro-management strategies.

 The pond has a rectangular shape and covers an area of about 500 square metres with an average depth of about a metre.
-No fishing is allowed on the pond and, in any case, there are no fish worth catching despite devious past attempts by local anglers to introduce chub and carp.
-Despite the long history of boating, no boating is now allowed.
-In a local ‘cause celebre’ in 2014 (reported on the BBC news and on the front pages of ‘The Scotsman’ and the ‘Glasgow Herald’), the longstanding kayaking school had to be cancelled since the resident male swan had persistently attacked the young kayakers.
+No fishing is allowed on the pond and, in any case, there are no fish worth catching despite some attempts by local anglers to introduce chub and carp.
+Despite the long history of boating, no boating now takes place.
+In a local ‘cause celebre’ in 2014 (reported on the BBC news and on the front pages of ‘The Scotsman’ and the ‘Glasgow Herald’), the longstanding kayaking school had to be cancelled, on health and safety grounds, since the resident male swan had persistently attacked the young kayakers.

-Although the pond was originally built for boating and skating, it has now become a wildlife refuge.
+Although the pond was originally built for boating and skating, it has gradually become a wildlife refuge.
 In 2005, the eastern shore of the pond was planted with willows and aquatic plants to provide nesting areas for water birds.
-A paling fence around the edge of the planted area was intended to keep the swans out of this area – there was evidence of attacks on ducklings and other fledglings by the ‘old’ swans that nested on the site from 1993 to 2013.

 There has been much debate concerning the nesting site for the swans.
-For as long as anyone can remember, the swans nested on an ‘island’ on the northern side of the pond.
-In 2015, the swans chose a new site in the planted area close to the stone causeway.
+For many years, the swans nested on an ‘island’ on the northern side of the pond.
+In 2015, the swans chose to nest at a site in the reedbed area at the south-east corner of the pond.
 This nest was predated by dogs or foxes and the male swan was killed.
-Plans to rebuild the island nest were abandoned due to the concerns of a local resident about the adjoining wall.
-In 2016 and 2017, the swans chose a site which was again in the planted area but at the south-east corner of the pond.
-Though in a vulnerable position (but excellent for viewing) cygnets were successfully raised in both years.

 There have been concerns over water quality in the pond especially in times of low rainfall and there has occasionally been some evidence of algal bloom.

 At one time, there was an island in the middle of the pond.
 Thought has been given to restoring this island or building a spit from the north-west shore.
 This would improve the appearance of the pond by breaking up the present ‘rectangular’ shape and would improve nesting and roosting habitats for water birds.
+It has been suggested that the privet hedge along the southern bank of the pond could be replaced with willow to improve nesting habitats and stabilise the bank.
 ‘Floating islands’ have also been considered.

-Action: Explore whether funding could be found for islands or other features that would increase nesting habitats.
+Explore whether funding could be found for islands or other features that would increase nesting habitats (see Bird Friendly Pond Project proposal on Page 32)or for replacement of the privet hedge.

 North-West Shore of pond